-Members who joined the System after July 1, 1990, of who elected to be covered by the new provisions, are eligible to receive normal retirement benefits if they are age 60 and have 10 years of service credit, or age 55 and have 24 years of service credit, or have 30 years of service credit regardless of age.
-The normal retirement benefit is equal to 3.5% of the member's final average compensation multiplied by years of membership service.
-A member is eligible for early retirement benefit if he is age 55 and has 18 years of service credit.
+Members who joined the System after July 1, 1990, of who elected to be covered by the new provisions, are eligible to receive normal retirement benefits if they are age 60 and have 10 years of service credit, or age 55 and have 24 years of service credit or have 30 years of service credit regardless of age.
+The normal retirement benefit is equal to 3.5% of the member's final average compensation multiplied by years of service credit.
 The early retirement benefit is equal to the normal retirement benefit reduced 3% for each year the member retires in advance of normal retirement age.
 Benefits may not exceed 100% of average final compensation.